 Aggressive communicators:

-• Interrupt others while they are speaking.
+- Interrupt others while they are speaking;

-• Speak more loudly than is necessary.
+- Speak more loudly than is necessary; and

-• Try to dominate the discussion
+- Try to dominate the discussion.

 This type of behavior can stifle honest debate and be manipulative.